anzalks/LabNotes/README.md

 username:  **admin**
 password: **ElectronicLABnotebook@20!9**

-test user for Faculty's Lab
-username : **test-user1-facilty**
+test user for Faculty's Lab  [Where "Faculty's Lab" is an example to "Dr. Ramesh Lab"] username : **test-user1-facilty**
 password: **test12**